-- Use the Up and Down arrow keys on your keyboard to increase or decrease spacing by 1 graphics pixel, respectively.
+- Use the Up and Down arrow keys on your keyboard to increase or decrease the chart bar spacing by 1 graphics pixel at a time, respectively.

-- Use the Page Up and Page Down keys on your keyboard to increase or decrease bar spacing by a larger amount than 1 pixel, respectively.
+- Use the Page Up and Page Down keys on your keyboard to increase or decrease the chart bar spacing by a larger amount than 1 pixel, respectively.

 - Use the Control Bar buttons to increase and decrease bar spacing by 1 pixel or a larger amount.
 For more information about the Control Bars, refer to Customize Control Bars.

 - Change the bar spacing in the chart by dragging the time scale at the bottom of the chart using your pointing device.
-Click and drag left or right along the time scale at the bottom of the chart.
+To do this, left click and drag left or right along the time scale at the bottom of the chart.
 This will increase or decrease the spacing.